-One last use case for feature flags is when you do not have tight-control over your deployments.
+One last use case for feature flags, is when you do not have control over your deployments.
 For example, consider the Facebook Android app, which contains code contributed by hundreds of different teams, all combined and deployed as a single binary.
 In such scenarios, performing rollbacks can be infeasible.
 For practical, political, bureaucratic or even marketing reasons.
 In such cases, feature flags allow your team to toggle new functionality or mitigate risky changes, without having to rollback or deploy any new binaries.

 The above are all fantastic use cases for feature flags, but I’ve also seen teams get bogged down by policies that overreach in their use.
 For example, mandating that every single code change should be behind a feature flag, “just in case we made a mistake”.

 Risk management should indeed be a priority for all teams.
 But there are better ways of doing this than relying on feature flags, especially if your team has control over its own deployments.
 The vast majority of your bugs should be caught by your automated test suite and/or QA process.
 And the last few stragglers should be handled using incremental deployments, production alarms and rollbacks.

 When things are on fire, the last thing you want to do is root-cause the bug and figure out which flag-flip will safely fix the problem.
 And that may not even fix things – there’s no guarantee that even if your teammate tried to put his changes behind a feature flag, he didn’t inadvertently introduce a bug that cannot be solved by a flag-flip.

 Feature flags are no substitute for the ability to do binary rollbacks, and they definitely aren’t a substitute for having a great automated test suite and a robust QA process.
 If you’re relying on feature flags to remedy production bugs, you should stop and evaluate your team’s practices.
 Risk aversion is often a smell of your team entering into a doom loop which will only get worse and worse with time.